j19sch/context-of-agile/content/docs/300-history.md

 What is Agile? - James Shore, October 2021
 https://www.jamesshore.com/v2/books/aoad2/what_is_agile
-*First chapter of the 2nd edition of James Shores' "The Art of Agile Development"*
+*First chapter of the 2nd edition of James Shore's "The Art of Agile Development"*

 ## History of Agile methodologies
 New Directions on Agile Methods: A Comparative Analysis - Pekka Abrahamsson, Juhani Warsta, Mikko T. Siponen and Jussi Ronkainen, 2003